faridrashidi/scphylo-tools/CONTRIBUTING.rst

 Contributing guidelines
 ~~~~~~~~~~~~~~~~~~~~~~~

-Welcome to `scphylo-tools project <https://github.com/faridrashidi/scphylo-tools>`_!
+Welcome to the `scphylo-tools project <https://github.com/faridrashidi/scphylo-tools>`_!
-Before sending your pull requests, make sure that you **read the whole
+Before sending your pull requests, please make sure that you **read the full
 guidelines**.
-If you have any doubt on the contributing guide, please
+If you have any questions regarding the contributing guide, please
-feel free to `state it clearly in an
+feel free to `open an
 issue <https://github.com/faridrashidi/scphylo-tools/issues/new/choose>`_.

 Table of Contents